maneesh-sk/olx-scraper/README.md

 # OLX Scraper

-A robust and generic web scraper for OLX India built with Python and Selenium.
+A web scraper for OLX India built with Python and Selenium.
 This scraper can extract listings from Motorcyles/Scooters categories on OLX with human-like behavior to avoid detection.

 ## Features